czaacza/czaacza/README.md

 ### Hi there 👋
 I'm really glad to see you here.

-My name is Mateusz and I'm Software Engineering enthusiast and a second year student of Computer Science at Warsaw University of Technology.
+My name is Mateusz, I'm a Software Engineering enthusiast and a second year student of Computer Science at Warsaw University of Technology.

 Some information about myself: